Amazon's $2B in HQ2 incentives just bought it a lot of criticism

 Ocasio-Cortez, a Democrat who will represent the Bronx and Queens, was part a quick and vocal backlash against HQ2, a massive development project that Amazon said Tuesday would be split between Long Island City in New York's Queens borough and Crystal City outside Washington, D.C.

-On Wednesday night, Democratic US Senator Kirsten Gillibrand weighed in, saying on Twitter she was "concerned about the lack of community input and the incentives Amazon received."
+On Wednesday night, Democratic US Sen. Kirsten Gillibrand weighed in, saying on Twitter she was "concerned about the lack of community input and the incentives Amazon received."

 After growing in Seattle over the past two decades, Amazon in September 2017 announced plans to create a second headquarters, dubbed HQ2, in North America.
 It set off a reality-show-like contest among cities to snag the development.
 Just before Amazon was set to make its announcement, reports came out that it would split the project in half.
 Now, over the next 10 to 12 years, it plans to spend $2.5 billion and hire 25,000 workers at each HQ2 site.
 Nashville will also gain an operations center with 5,000 jobs.